 Strawberry rhubarb mini pies are filled with fresh sweet strawberries and tart rhubarb that are topped with a buttery flaky crust.
-These mini pies are simple to make and the perfect single-serving size.
+These mini pies are simple to make using a cupcake tin and are the perfect single-serving size.

-Mini hand pies are always a hit around our house!
+Mini strawberry rhubarb pies are always a hit around our house!
 If we don’t want to bother with fresh fruit, we used canned fruit filling and they turn out delicious!
-Our favorites are apple, raspberry, peach, and cherry cheesecake.
+Our favorites are apple hand pies, raspberry, peach, and cherry cheesecake.
 I recently used a similar recipe to make mini blueberry pies, and I just know there will be a lot of these in our future!

 - fresh strawberries – you can use frozen berries if you have to.
 Thaw them completely and drain them as much as possible.